Swifter1243/BeatCraft/README.md

 If you'd like to try out what I have at any point, clone the repo and run the project with [IntelliJ IDEA](https://www.jetbrains.com/idea/download/?section=windows) (scroll down to get community edition, which is free)

 # WHY DON'T YOU MAKE IT FOR FORGE TOO?
-ARE YOU A FUCKING *PUSSY*?
+ARE YOU A LITTLE *BITCH*?

 ion wanna